An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: WD Solutions

-Using the obtained results of the light and radial-velocity curves, we calculated the absolute parameters of the system.
+Using the obtained results of the light and radial-velocity curves, the absolute parameters of the system were calculated.
 The results are listed in Table 4.
-We determined the absolute dimensions using the following formulae:
+The absolute dimensions were determined by using the following formulae:

+$f_1$ is the mass function and $\rho_1$ and $\rho_2$ are the mean mass density of the primary and secondary, respectively.

-The fillout for the components can be calculated from the following formula:
+The potential fillout percentage ($fillout$) for the components can be calculated from the following formula:

+$\Omega_{in}$ is the critical inner potential and $\Omega_1$ and $\Omega_2$ are the modified gravitational potentials of the primary and secondary components, respectively.